theolivenbaum/resin/README.md

 <a name="data-availability" id="data-availability"></a>
 ##Data availability
-An index is a set of deletions and a list of document field upserts.
+An index is a set of deletions and document upserts.

 Each write session is an automic operation and creates an entirely new index.

 During writes, older generation indices are still readable and consistent with their initial state.

 When refreshing a [Searcher](https://github.com/kreeben/resin/blob/master/Resin/Searcher.cs) (i.e. creating a new instance), newer generation indices are rebased with earlier generations.
-The end result of rebasing the generations of an index is an in-memory representation of the current state of the data store.
+The end result of rebasing index generations is an in-memory representation of the current state of the data store.

 This state can be made permament by letting the [Optimizer](https://github.com/kreeben/resin/blob/master/Resin/Optimizer.cs) save its state as a new index and declaring the other generations obsolete.
 Optimizing an index minimizes the time it takes to initialize a Searcher.